Viseu: Economy

 The city and the region are famous for its wine (Dão Wine) and the Dão Wine Institute, the Solar do Vinho do Dão can be found in the city.
 There is also an annual fair, the Feira de São Mateus.
 Furthermore, Viseu is also known for local handicrafts which include black pottery, bobbin lace, embroidery, and copper and wrought iron articles.
 With the good connections to major industrial centers and to the ports of Aveiro and Leixões, several industries have been installed in Viseu.
 Visabeira, a Portugal-based international conglomerate with interests in telecommunications, construction, industry, tourism, real estate and diversified services is headquartered in the city.
-Viseu also hosts a central hospital (Hospital of São Teotónio), two shopping & cinema complexes (the Fórum (2005) and the Palácio do Gelo (2008)), and numerous hostels and hotels in all categories.
+Viseu also hosts a central hospital (Hospital of São Teotónio), two shopping malls (the Fórum (2005) and the Palácio do Gelo (2008, it includes cinemas and the only ice rink in Portugal)), and numerous hostels and hotels in all categories.

 Transportation

 The city of Viseu has a bus network – MUV – which operates several lines within the entire municipality and a recently installed funicular connecting the lower city with the upper city.
 The A25 motorway (formerly called IP5) connects Viseu to the seaport of Aveiro and Guarda and then on to Salamanca in Spain.
 The IP3 and A24, connecting Coimbra with Chaves on the Spanish border, cross Viseu from south to north.
 Until the nineteen eighties Viseu had railway connections with the coast, but these were closed.

 Viseu is now one of the largest cities in Europe without a railway connection.
 Once it was connected to Aveiro (via the Vouga line, a narrow gauge railway), and Santa Comba Dão (on the Dão line, another narrow gauge railway), where it had a connection to the Linha da Beira Alta (broad gauge; international).
 The Dão line closed to passengers in 1988.

 The municipality has an airfield – the Viseu Airport (code VSE) also known as Lobato, parish of Lordosa, Viseu – that offers scheduled commercial flights to some domestic destinations with Aero VIP.